• Skip to primary navigation

 Instructions

-• Put the bananas in a large bowl and then mash them until smooth.
+• Put 3 Banana in a large bowl and then mash them until smooth.

-• Slowly stir in the chocolate chips until combined.
+• Slowly stir in 50 g Dark chocolate chips until combined.

 • Line 9 muffin holes with muffin cases and divide the mixture between them.
-Put in a preheated oven at 200°C/400°F/Gas 6 for 20 minutes, until a toothpick comes out clean.
+Put into the oven for 20 minutes, until a toothpick comes out clean.

 • Make sure to fill the muffin cases only ¾ full, as this will give you the nice domed top that muffins should have.